Driver: Mark Hansen

 Home town: Redmond, Washington

-Other info: Ted has been racing since 2015 with Sovren.
+Other Info: Ted has been racing since 2015 with SOVREN.
 He recently retired from a busy 35 year plus career in commercial construction.
-Ted’s racing habit is supported by his wife Jodi of 37 years, his son Cole, and a small group of close friends that attend almost all of his races, rain or shine!
+Ted’s racing habit is supported by his wife Jodi of 38 years, his son Cole, and a small group of close friends that attend almost all of his races, rain or shine!
 He is also supported by a first class mechanic, Brett Leahy.

 Ted loves the logistics, preparation, and planning that goes into racing, and the endless opportunity to learn and seek incremental improvement while meeting such nice people that share the same interest.